pierrejay/EZLink/README.md

 - Otherwise, you can supply custom callbacks (`std::function` handlers):
   - `TxCallback` for TX
   - `RxCallback` for RX
 - TX/RX callbacks will be called automatically by the library when needed to send and receive bytes to the hardware interface.
 This allows integration with any hardware driver, buffer, or OS primitives.
-- You can control how bytes are sent/received.
-This is especially useful in RTOS contexts or when using DMA-based ring buffers.
 - This callback-based approach allows EZLink to send and receive even during synchronous operations: even if the main thread is blocked, the library still has access to the hardware interface.
-It also reduces memory footprint by avoiding the need for dedicated buffers where the user would push/pull incoming and outgoing data: existing comm buffers are generally sufficient, especially with short message size like the default 32B - but you can still implement your own if needed.
+- It also reduces memory footprint by avoiding the need for dedicated buffers where the user would push/pull incoming and outgoing data: existing comm buffers are generally sufficient, especially with short message size like the default 32B - but you can still implement your own if needed.
 - The transport layer supports response timeout and transmission errors handling.
 However, retries are not handled by the library, you need to implement the logic yourself if required.

 ### Synchronous vs. Asynchronous